Sparronator9999/YAMDCC/README.md

   - Use `MSI-10th-gen-or-newer-nokeylight.xml` - this laptop does not support keyboard backlight adjustment via YAMDCC.

+To test your laptop, go to the [config tutorial](https://github.com/Sparronator9999/YAMDCC/wiki/How-to-make-a-config-for-YAMDCC) wiki page and follow the instructions to get a config for your laptop.

 ### Config disclaimer

 **Please avoid asking me (or other people) in the issue tracker to create a config for you.**